Last Updated (April 21, 2019)

 STEERING AND SUSPENSION

-All steering components remain stock for vehicle.
+All steering components remain stock for vehicle and be replaced with OEM replacement parts.
+No performance parts or modifications.
 Adjustable upper ball joints are ok, adjustable upper control arm/bushings are permitted but must be welded in place.

 All four struts must remain stock for the vehicle, no adjustable, shortened or racing struts allowed.
 A coil over ride height adjustment sleeve will be permitted over stock strut to set ride height.
 No spring rubbers allowed, stock replacement Honda bump stops only.

-Springs must fit safely into both upper and lower spring perch.
+Springs may be modified to achieve ride height but must fit safely into both upper and lower spring perch.

 Wheel spacers are not permitted.

-Wheelbase must remain stock, a 1/2in tolerance side to side will be in effect.
+Wheelbase must remain stock, a ½” tolerance side to side will be in effect.

 Camber on all four wheels can be adjusted to driver/teams desire; anything deemed unsafe by officials will be addressed prior to vehicle being permitted to enter the racing surface.

-Cars that the tour feel to have altered or non-stock components will be subject to rejection or
+Cars that the tour feels to have altered or non-stock components will be subject to rejection or

 disqualification based on the decision of officials.